Missions & Outreach

 Members donate non-perishable food items to support their favorite local sports team.

 The “competition” is judged on items received for each team.
-In 2017, volunteers donated over one ton of food during this drive and had a lot of “spirited” fun in the process!
+In 2017, over one ton of food was donated during this drive and a lot of fun was had in the process!

 KOALA Tutoring Program